 A brick and mortar shop can have quite a few benefits to consider.
 Here are some:

-- Different Payment Methods: Online stores tend to limit people with plastic payment methods like debit or credit cards.
+- Different Payment Methods: Online stores tend to limit people with plastic payment methods like debit or credit cards that are processed through a credit card payment gateway.
+They only accept payments online.
 Brick and mortar locations can typically accept different payment methods.
 Most of these businesses work with POS systems that accept plastic payments, as well as cash and checks.

 - Staff and Personnel: Most brick-and-mortar businesses have some kind of staff and/or personnel that can help clients in their shopping experiences.
 They can explain products and also recommend others, answer questions, and more.